Download an Adobe Acrobat pdf version

 Note: Georgia Tech uses a standard Graduate Student Tuition Remission (GSTRP) rate that is audited and approved by the Office of Naval Research.
 The GSTRP rate typically changes at the start of each fiscal year.
 For additional information visit: Policy Library 3.17 and Facilities & Admin, Other Approved Rates.

 f.
-Equipment – (§200.439) Equipment purchased with federal funds must be made available to other federally funded projects and there are disposition requirements that must be adhered to at the end of a project.
-The following are some of the rules of allowability that must be applied to equipment and other capital expenditures (please follow the link above for the complete listing):
+Equipment– (§200.439) Equipment purchased with federal funds must be made available to other federally funded awards and there are disposition requirements that must be adhered to at the end of an award.
+The following are some of the rules of allowability that must be applied to equipment and other capital expenditures:

 g.
-Participant Support (See participant support costs) costs mean direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of the participants or trainees (but not employees) in connection with conferences or training projects.
-These funds are highly restricted by Federal sponsors and are therefore budgeted and monitored separately in the Georgia Tech Grants Management system.
+Participant Support costs are direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of the participants or trainees (but not employees) in connection with conferences or training awards.
+These funds are highly restricted by Federal sponsors and are therefore budgeted and monitored separately in the Georgia Tech Workday Grants system.
 Any adjustment in the budgeted amount for Participant Support funds must be approved by the sponsoring agency.
 Participant Support expenses are not burdened with F&A expense.

-Note: Graduate Research Assistants (GRAs) supported on sponsored projects are employees and should be budgeted under Personnel and Tuition Remission, not Participant Support.
+Note: Graduate Research Assistants (GRAs) supported on sponsored awards are employees and should be budgeted under Personnel and Tuition Remission, not Participant Support.

-3. Are necessary and reasonable for accomplishment of project or program objectives;
+- Are necessary and reasonable for accomplishment of award or program objectives;

 Notes:

-• As the cost share funds are viewed as necessary to meet the goals and objectives of the project, the sponsor generally expects the cost share funds to be expended at the same rate as the sponsor’s funds throughout the life of the award.
+- As the cost share funds are viewed as necessary to meet the goals and objectives of the award, the sponsor generally expects the cost share funds to be expended at the same rate as the sponsor’s funds throughout the life of the award.
+Federal agencies may withhold payment or reject invoices if cost share expenditures are not keeping pace with sponsored expenditures.

-• For additional information, visit: OSP Policy 2.5 “Cost Sharing” and Policy Library 3.9 “Cost Share Expenses.”
+- For additional information, visit: GT Policy on “Cost Sharing” and Policy Library 3.9 “Cost Share Expenses.”

 III.
-Facility and Administrative (F&A) Costs – (§200.414 and Appendix III to Part 200) Indirect costs or F&A costs are those incurred for the common or joint objectives and therefore, cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.
+Facility and Administrative (F&A) Costs– (§200.414 and Appendix III to Part 200) Indirect costs or F&A costs are those incurred for the common or joint objectives and therefore, cannot be identified readily and specifically with a particular sponsored award, an instructional activity, or any other institutional activity.
 Facility costs include:

-Administrative expenses include central administration, departmental administration, student services administration, and sponsored projects administration expenses.
-Additional information related to F&A rates is available on the OGCA website and in the Georgia Tech Policy Library.
+Administrative expenses include central administration, departmental administration, student services administration, and sponsored awards administration expenses.
+Additional information related to F&A rates is available on the G&C website and in the Georgia Tech Policy Library.
 For additional information, visit: Policy Library 3.15 “Facilities & Administrative Cost Rates.”

 Notes:

-• A portion of Georgia Tech’s total facilities and administrative costs are recovered via the F&A rate applied to sponsored projects.
+- Only a portion of Georgia Tech’s total facilities and administrative costs are recovered via the F&A rate applied to sponsored awards due to recovery caps implemented by the federal government.

 Award Management